koda-git/mdblogger/_posts/2024-11-08-network-setup.markdown

 The MikroTik router ships with a default config that assumes direct WAN connection to a modem.
 That’s not my use case, so I used the recommended [**WinBox**](https://mikrotik.com/download) app to log in and start setting things up manually with a dedicated client app on supported platforms (Windows & macOS in my case).

+### 2. Switching the 5Ghz Radio Mode and Configuring a new WAN interface

+I configured the 5GHz radio to operate in **Station mode**.
+This allows the MikroTik to connect to the second floor modem/router via Wi-Fi, effectively extending the network down to my room.
+- I set the **SSID** and **password** to match the second floor modem/router.
+- I set the 5Ghz radio to be the **WAN interface**.
+- I didn't have to change the bridge settings since the bridge sends all traffic to whatever the **WAN interface** was set to, which is now the 5GHz radio.

 ### 2. Enabling DHCP Client on 5GHz Radio

 To get internet access, I enabled the DHCP client on the 5GHz radio.
 This allowed the router to pull an IP from the second floor modem/router via Wi-Fi.
-With the integrated high-gain 6dB antennas, signal quality was much better than the built-in Wi-Fi card in my PC.
+- The DHCP took care of all the gateway and DNS settings automatically, so I didn’t have to mess with them unless I wanted to override them.
+- No static IPs or manual DNS settings were needed at this point.
+(I just let the DHCP client do its thing.)

 ### 3. Switching the 2.4GHz Radio Mode